 Cloud storage services wouldn’t survive if they didn’t protect all your data during transfers (uploading, downloading and sharing) or while storing it on their servers.
 Icedrive and pCloud accomplish this by using two different encryption protocols.

 When you transfer your data, Icedrive and pCloud both use TLS/SSL encryption protocols.
-When sharing files or folders, these protocols protect the handoff of information from man-in-the-middle attacks.
+When sharing files or folders, these protocols protect information handoff from man-in-the-middle attacks.
 This type of cyberattack happens when a malicious entity redirects or intercepts your transfer from your intended recipient.

 pCloud uses AES 256-bit encryption to protect your data while at rest on its servers.
 This encryption protects against brute-force attacks, which happen when a cybercriminal tries to access your account using trial and error to guess your credentials.
 Icedrive uses an encryption protocol called Twofish, which is technically more secure than AES 256-bit because it’s less widely used.